Inevitably, our program will run, but it will not work as we intended. Some boolean we thought would be true

 In the context of bugs and errors, an example of a build time issue is something that prevents our software from compiling at all.
 You may already have seen some of those - perhaps a missing semicolon, or some other misuse of syntax.

-We already know one way to get that observability - we could scatter a lot of cout
+We already know one way to get observability on our program as it runs - we can scatter statements that write to cout

-Lets create a really simple program to see how a debugger can help us.
-There are no new concepts here - we're just creating and updating some variable.
-These are things we've already seen:
+Let's create a really simple program to see how a debugger can help us.
+There are no new concepts here - we're just creating and updating some variables.
+These are concepts we've already seen:

 #include <iostream>